geghamyan/windsurf-auto/openspec/project.md

 - Single IIFE wrapper to avoid leaking symbols.
 - Minimal, explicit global surface area:
   - Expose exactly one stop function on `window` (currently `window.stopWindsurfAutoPressContinue_v13_2`).
-  - Store the active interval ID as a property on that function to allow clearing on re-run.
+  - Store the active interval ID and other runtime handles on `window[STATE_KEY]` to allow cleanup on re-run.
 - Configuration-driven behavior:
   - Button matching rules live in `BUTTON_TARGETS` and are predicate-based.
   - DOM queries are centralized via `BTN_SELECTORS`.